Capevace/ai-translations-for-laravel/README.md

-# AI Translations for Laravel 🤖
+# Automatic AI Translations for Laravel 🤖

 > Automatically translate your Laravel application's language files with high accuracy and context awareness using the power of LLMs.
 >